lue-bird/elm-state-interface-experimental/README.md

 ## what we need to actually run it as an elm program

 For a minimal working setup, the [playground](https://github.com/lue-bird/elm-state-interface-experimental-hello) has everything you need.
 For example apps, see [example/](https://github.com/lue-bird/elm-state-interface-experimental/tree/main/example).
-You'll see that the basic setup hasn't changed.

 In case you want to create your own setup instead: